flashcarts/kernel-themes/README.md

 ### License

-- All files under the `_card` directory (the documentation) is licensed under CC-BY-NC-SA 4.0.
+- All files under the `_akmenu` directory (the theme index) is licensed under CC-BY-NC-SA 4.0.
 You may read more in `LICENSE-docs.txt`.
 - All other files are licensed under the GPLv3 license.
 You may read more in `LICENSE-engine.txt`.